hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Total cost: -884326.7500000005
 Optimum found: True
 ```
-Of course, these results are from dummy data.
+Of course, these results are from dummy inputs.
 Getting a cost of -884,326 EUR, i.e. a profit of 884,326 EUR would be quite nice.
 At our power plant's scale, we are working with tens of EUR per day at most.